-Below is an extensive discussion on the other types of relationships or individuals and how to mitigate the risk of losing your intellectual property.
+Below is an extensive discussion on the main types of relationships or individuals which might cause problems with ownership of the invention.
+I discuss how to mitigate the risk of losing your intellectual property.
 Many times, startups lose invention rights because they don’t know the law and what they need to do to protect themselves.
-You need to know how to protect yourself so that if and when you do work with others, you will own all of the invention rights.

 - How is ownership of invention rights determined?